 1. Can I upload TikTok videos in 4K resolution?

 No, TikTok currently downscales 4K videos to 1080p.
-While you can shoot in 4K for editing flexibility, uploading in 1080 × 1920 resolution gives the best playback results within TikTok’s supported video size limits.
+While shooting in 4K can help with editing, uploading at 1080 x 1920 pixels gives the best playback performance and stays within TikTok video sizes and video size limits.

 2. What’s the best aspect ratio for TikTok Duets and Stitches?

-Even with split-screen layouts, the final export should remain in a 9:16 aspect ratio.
-TikTok adjusts the layout internally, but make sure your editing software maintains portrait video dimensions to avoid format errors.
+Even for split-screen layouts like Duet videos and Stitched videos, keep your final export in a 9:16 aspect ratio.
+TikTok adjusts the layout automatically, but always use portrait video dimensions in your editing software to avoid format errors.

 3. Does TikTok compress my video after upload?

 Yes.
 TikTok applies automatic compression to large or high-bitrate video files during the upload process.
-Using the correct file format (like mp4 or mov) and maintaining a manageable file size helps preserve video quality.
+Using the right file format (like MP4 or MOV) and keeping your file size manageable helps maintain video quality.

 4. Can I upload TikTok videos using desktop tools or browsers?

 Yes.
-TikTok’s desktop upload tool at www.tiktok.com/upload supports video uploads with the same video specs.
-You can drag and drop mp4 or mov files, but some editing features may be limited compared to the mobile app.
+The TikTok desktop upload tool at www.tiktok.com/upload supports video uploads using the same video specs as the app.
+You can drag and drop MP4 or MOV files, but some editing features are limited compared to the mobile app.